Behavioral segmentation examples: 10 advanced segments for increasing engagement and conversion

 Principal customer success manager, Klaviyo

-Read on for inspiration on how to more appropriately segment your subscriber lists—and also fine-tune the messaging and content you’re sharing through your owned marketing channels.
+Read on for inspiration on advanced customer behavior segmentation, and to learn how to fine-tune the messaging and content you’re sharing through your marketing channels.

 1. Site visitors who are subscribed to your email list

-You never want to show an email sign-up form to someone who’s landed on your ecommerce site by clicking through an email—they’re already on your email marketing list, so the pop-up is redundant, and it won’t accomplish anything beyond disrupting the subscriber’s user experience on your website.
+You never want to show an email sign-up form to someone who’s landed on your ecommerce site by clicking through an email.
+People in this behavioral segment are already on your email marketing list, so the pop-up is redundant, and it won’t accomplish anything beyond disrupting the subscriber’s user experience on your website.

 In Klaviyo, you can create a targeted SMS sign-up form that displays only when the person visiting your website is a known email subscriber.
-You can also try an email pop-up form that invites them to join your loyalty program, if they aren’t already signed up.
+You can also try a pop-up form that invites them to join your loyalty program, if they aren’t already signed up.

 “The ability to target on-site forms based on the segment someone’s in is big,” Palmer says.
 “And it’s not common outside of Klaviyo.”